sdpa-python/sdpa-python.github.io/docs/installation/index.md

 Both `sdpa-python` and `sdpa-multiprecision` wheels are now available for ARM based Macs.

 {: .attention }
-**`sdpa-python` on macOS**
+**macOS Users**
-`sdpa-python` wheels are built for minimum macOS versions of 13 and 14 (for Intel and ARM respectively).
+The regular variant (i.e. `sdpa-python` wheels) are built for minimum macOS versions of 13 and 14 (for Intel and ARM respectively).
 If you cannot install version 0.2.2, please run `pip install --upgrade pip setuptools wheel` before installing `sdpa-python`.